dartmouth-cs52/dartmouth-cs52.github.io/lectures/16_wrapup/index_slides.md

 * thank you
 * learned from you
 * hope you will keep making stuff
-* pass on your knowledge
+* just some pre-parting words